zeroluck/docs/sources/admin-guide/configuration/index.md

   operate the Gluu Server.
 There is no limit to the number of users that can be added to the manager group.

 * _Organization Logo:_ The organization logo can be uploaded and activated from the configuration menu.

-* _Organization Favicon:_ This feature can be used to change the organization favicon, if necessary.
+* _Organization Favicon:_ This feature can be used to change the organization favicon, if desired.

 # Manage Authentication
-This section allows the Gluu Server Administrator to define how and where the server should connect to authenticate users.
+This section allows the Gluu Server administrator to define how and where the server should connect to authenticate users.
 If it is a remote LDAP/Active Directory server, the values are required.
 Put the details of the data source that you are trying to connect with Gluu Server.
-The data source can your back-end Active Directory or local LDAP server.
+For example, the data source can be your back-end Active Directory, or your local LDAP server.

 ![Manage LDAP Authentication](https://raw.githubusercontent.com/GluuFederation/docs/2.4/sources/img/2.4/admin_manage_ldap.png)